w3c/secure-payment-confirmation/README.md

 #### Caveats

-If no payment instrument specified by `credentialIds` is available or if the user failed to authenticate, the desired long-term solution is for the user agent to open `fallbackUrl` inside the Secure Modal Window and somehow extract a response from that interaction. 🚧 **The exact mechanism for support this flow still needs to be designed.**
+The `fallbackUrl` parameter was originally intended to provide a fallback PaymentHandler if no payment instrument specified by `credentialIds` is available or if the user failed to authenticate.
+It did not prove useful in the initial [pilot] of SPC, and we intend to remove it in the future.
+The caller is instead expected to handle the rejected promise from `request.show()` with an appropriate fallback mechanism of their own.

-🚨 As a hack for the [pilot], the user agent will simply resolve `request.show()` with an exception.
-The caller is responsible for constructing a second Payment Request to open `fallbackUrl` inside a Secure Modal Window by utilizing the Just-in-Time registration and skip-the-sheet features of Payment Handler API.

 ## Security and Privacy Considerations